codeplaysoftware/syclacademy/Code_Exercises/Exercise_02_Hello_World/README.md

 `single_task` command within the command group, which takes only a function object which itself doesn't take any parameters.

 Remember to declare a class for your kernel name in the global namespace.
+While it is possible to leave the class declaration inline in the handler scope, this can produce long kernel names that show up in profiler and debugger output and make it harder to use.
+Defining the kernel names out of local scope avoids this.

 Also remember to call `wait` on the `event` returned from `submit` to await the completion of the kernel function.